duvenaud/learn-discrete/readme.md

 ### Where and When

 * Spring term, 2018
-* Room: TBD
 * Instructor: [David Duvenaud](http://www.cs.toronto.edu/~duvenaud)
 * Email: <duvenaud@cs.toronto.edu> (put "STA4273" in the subject)
-* Office hours: TBD in Room 384 Pratt
-* Teaching assistants: TBD
+* Location, office hours, teaching assistants: TBD

 ## What is discete latent structure?
-Loosely, this refers to generative models with discrete latent variables.
+Loosely, this refers to any model of an discrete unknown quantity that we wish to estimate or optimize.
+Concretely, in this course we'll consider using gradient-based stochastic optimization to train models like:
+	* Variational autoencoders with

 ## Why discrete latent struture?

- * **Interpretability**
  * **Computational efficency** - Making models fully differentiable sometimes requires us to sum over all possiblities to compute gradients, for instance in soft attention models.
 Making hard choices about which computation to perform breaks differentiability, but is faster and requires less memory.
- * **Model search**
- * **Communication**
- * **Matches reality** (alphabets)
+ * **Reinforcement learning** - In many domains, the set of possible actions is discrete.
+Planning and learning in these domains requires integrating over possible future actions.
+ * **Interpretability and Communication** - Models with millions of continuous parameters, or vector-valued latent states, are usually hard to interpret.

+## Why not discrete latent struture?

+ - **It's hard to compute gradients** - It's hard to estimate gradients through functions of discrete random variables.
+It is so difficult that much of this course will be dedicated to investigating different techniques for doing so.
+Developing these techniques are an active research area, with several large developments in the last few years.

 ## Course Structure

-After the first two lectures, each week a different student, or pair of students, will present on an aspect of these methods, using a couple of papers as reference.
-I'll provide guidance about the content of these presentations.
+Aside from the first two and last two lectures, each week a different group of students will present on a set of related papers covering an aspect of these methods.
+I'll provide guidance to each group about the content of these presentations.

 In-class discussion will center around:

  * Understanding the strengths and weaknesses of these methods.
- * Understanding the relationships between these methods, and with previous approaches.
+ * Understanding the relationships between these methods and previous approaches.
  * Extensions or applications of these methods.
  * Experiments that might better illuminate their properties.